timescale/docs.timescale.com-content/getting-started/migrating-data.md

 # Migrating Data
 >:TIP: First make sure that you have properly [installed][] **AND [setup][]** your Timescale database within your PostgreSQL instance.

-There are two choices available to migrate data into TimescaleDB:
+There are a number of choices available to migrate data into TimescaleDB:

-### 1. Migration from the PostgreSQL instance
+### 1. Migrating from an existing PostgreSQL instance
 Depending on where your data is currently stored, the steps to migrate it to TimescaleDB are slightly different.